dpwinter/qsample/README.md

 `pip install qsam`... not yet, soon to come

 ## How to use

-> Basic creation of circuits, protocols and usage of the samplers.

 Consider the *Repeat-until-success* protocol to prepare the GHZ state $|GHZ\rangle=\frac{1}{\sqrt{2}}(|0000\rangle+|1111\rangle)$ on qubits 0-3.
 Qubit 4 is a ancillary flag qubit which we measure as `0` if the preparation was successful, i.e. the GHZ-state has been prepared upto max.
 1 error and `1` if the preparation was unsuccessful, i.e. the output state is erroneous by an error weight larger than 1.
 In this case we want to repeat the preparation for a maximium of 3 times.
 If for the 3rd iteration we measure again a `1` we want to count a **logical error**.
 The circuit looks like this: